jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update the return values to make them match and we are green again
+update the return values to make them match and I are green again

 .. code-block:: python